Large Deviations Theorems in Nonparametric Regression on Functional Data: Results

 \section{Results}

 Let $F_x(h)=P[\|X_i-x\|\leq h]$, be the cumulative distribution of the real variable $W_i=\|X_i-x\|$.
-As in \cite{FMV2007}, let $\varphi$ be the real valued function defined by
+As in \cite{FerratyMasVieu2007}, let $\varphi(\cdot)$ be the real valued function defined by

-Before stating our results, we will consider the following conditions. \begin{enumerate} \item[(C.1)]The kernel $K$ is positive, with compact support $[0,1]$ of class $\mathcal{C}^1$ on $[0,1)$, $K(1)>0$ and its derivative $K'$ exists on $[0,1)$ and $K'(u)<0$. \item[(C.2)]$K$ is Lipschitz. \item[(C.3)]The operator $r$ verifies the following Lipschitz property:
+Before stating our results, we will consider the following conditions. \begin{enumerate} \item[(C.1)]The kernel $K$ is of class $\mathcal{C}^1$ with continuous derivative on the compact support $[0,1]$. \item[(C.2)]The operator $r$ verifies the following Lipschitz property: